LuisSanchez/python-crawler-playwright/README.md

 ### Run tests

-Run the following command in your terminal:
+Run the following command on your terminal:

 ```python
 pytest
 ```

-## How to use the program?
+## How to use it?

 You need to add a **valid username and password** to login successfully and access the feed and people url paths.
 This can be added on the `start.py` file.